 The second thing you’ll be able to see is an overhead view of each hole.
-You’ll be able to see where you hit the ball on each hole and how long your shot was (right image above).
+You’ll be able to see where you hit the ball on each hole and how long your shot was (left image above).
 You can also make any edits for errors or penalties.

-One of the most helpful things is the club distance tracker (left image below).
+One of the most helpful things is the club distance tracker (below).
 I don’t know about you, but I never really knew how far I hit each of my clubs and it was always a guess.
 Some shots went way too long while others landed 20 yards short.

-It’s not really something I’ve looked at much, but you’ll be able to track milestones on the course (right image above).
+It’s not really something I’ve looked at much, but you’ll be able to track milestones on the course.
 Driving distance, driving accuracy, and a number of other things to work towards.

 I’m sure you know what your most common miss is, but it’s always helpful to see the actual numbers.
-You’ll be able to see your approach shot stats (left image below) to see what percent of your shots hit the green and what percent miss left or right.
+You’ll be able to see your approach shot stats (middle image below) to see what percent of your shots hit the green and what percent miss left or right.

-The same goes for your tee shots (middle image above).
+The same goes for your tee shots (right image above).
 You can see how many fairways you hit and how many missed left or right.
 It’ll also tell you your longest drive (I played the round above with a 6 iron off the tee, in case you were laughing at my distance).

-The final thing to look at is how you performed on the green (right image above).
+The final thing to look at is how you performed on the green (left image above).
 You can see how many you left short or how many you blasted past the hole.
 Average putts per round and putts per hole are also shown.

 How Accurate Is The Shot Scope V3?

 On average, the Shot Scope V3 was always within 5 yards of the course markers and my laser rangefinder.
 These numbers are quite standard compared to other leading golf watches.

 Obviously, you need a unit that will be accurate, otherwise, there’s really no reason in having it.
 I didn’t expect the V3 to be perfect 100% of the time, but it was close enough for me.